 Franklin's Postal Service

-This was possible for the M'hicanuk had served as George Washington's Postal Service under Ben Franklin during the Revolutionary War period, carrying messages back and forth to the Congress in Philadelphia, as well as to and from all of Washington's forces.
+This was possible for the M'hicanuk had served as George Washington's Postal Service under Postmaster Ben Franklin during the Revolutionary War period, carrying messages back and forth to the Congress in Philadelphia, as well as to and from all of Washington's forces.
 Some continued in this capacity after the hostilities ceased.

-For millenia, every M'hicanu leader has had two "runners" which is how they keep in touch over long distances.
+For millenia, every M'hicanu leader has had two "runners" which is how they keep in touch despite long distances.
 In modern times, however, driving, flying and other means have replaced most of the running but M'hicanuk are long distance runners and world class sprinters to this day.

 M'hicanuk have an ancient story as to why this is so.